simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 - **CalculationLogic (text)**: A textual description or formula that outlines the logic used to calculate or process the attributes within the workflow.
 This helps the programmer to set up the actual workflow. e.g. Sum of all Area_Space if they are HNF

 ## Contributing
-We welcome contributions from the community!
-If you're a programmer looking to contribute, here are some ways you can get involved:
+We welcome contributions from everyone—whether you’re a seasoned developer, new to open-source or have domain knowledge.
+Your input is invaluable in making this project better for everyone.

 1. Code Review and Testing
 - Code Review: Help us improve the quality of our codebase by reviewing pull requests.
 Look for bugs, suggest optimizations, and ensure consistency with our coding standards.